Joshua 10:33

-“And Horam king of Gezer came up to help Lachish; and Joshua smote him and his people, until he had left him none remaining.”
+Then Horam king of Gezer, came vp to helpe Lachish, and Ioshua smote him and his people, vntill he had left him none remayning.
+Joshua 10:33 (KJV)

 This verse is part of the account of the conquest of the Promised Land by the Israelites under the leadership of Joshua.
 It describes a specific event where Joshua and the Israelites engaged in battle with Horam, the king of Gezer, while they were already engaged in a military campaign against the city of Lachish.

 Context: To understand the significance of Joshua 10:33, it’s essential to consider the context.
-In Joshua 10, the Israelites were carrying out a military campaign against the Amorite kings who had joined forces against them.
-The Amorite kings were alarmed by the Israelites’ conquests and sought to resist them.
-Joshua, with divine guidance and assistance, led the Israelites to victory in multiple battles.
+In Joshua 10, the Israelites were carrying out a military campaign against a coalition of Canaanite kings who had joined forces against them.
+These kings opposed the Israelites’ advances, and Joshua, with divine guidance and assistance, led the Israelites to victory in multiple battles.

 Historical Background: Gezer was a Canaanite city located in the territory allotted to the tribe of Ephraim.
 It was strategically positioned between the Philistine cities and Jerusalem.
-Gezer had been previously mentioned in the Bible when it was captured and destroyed by the Israelites under Joshua’s leadership (Joshua 10:28).
-However, in this verse, Horam, the king of Gezer, came to help Lachish in their resistance against the Israelites.
+Gezer is first mentioned in Joshua 10:33, where Horam, its king, comes to assist Lachish in resisting the Israelites.

 Joshua’s Victory: Despite Horam’s attempt to aid the city of Lachish, Joshua and the Israelites defeated him and his people.
 The phrase “Joshua smote him and his people” implies that Joshua and his forces were successful in their military campaign against Horam and completely annihilated him and his people, leaving none remaining.
 This victory added to the string of triumphs Joshua achieved as he followed God’s instructions and led the Israelites in conquering the land.